alehander92/Airtight/README.md

 an experimental frankenstein

-what if guido was a type theory fan?
+what if guido was a type theory fan? what if we went to an alternate dimension, where python starts like a typed functional language, instead of a class-based oop one?

 a python-like language with hindley-milner-like type system, which is compiled to c.